 As highlighted in previous Steel Insights, before using such "standard" ranges it is important to confirm the anticipated frame weight and variables such as the floor-to-floor heights with the design team to determine whether they are above or below the average and to adjust the rate used accordingly.

-Similarly, all of the other key cost drivers of complexity, site conditions, location, function, logistics, programme and procurement identify which frame type most closely relates strategy should be considered in turn.
+Similarly, all of the other key cost drivers of complexity, site conditions, location, function, logistics, programme and procurement strategy should be considered in turn.